top of page

 Crom Sundial c1650 b WIX.jpg

 Above.
 Cromwellian Clockmakers sundial, c1650.
 A rare mid-17th century anonymous 3.5 inch horizontal brass sundial with original gnomon.
-This sundial was made in about the year 1650 and is English in design.
-It was probably made by a provincial clockmaker who would have supplied it to the first owner along with a balance wheel lantern clock and the dial would have been used to reset the clocks correct time.
+This sundial is English in design and was probably made by a provincial clockmaker who would have supplied it to the first owner along with a balance wheel lantern clock and the dial would have been used to reset the clocks correct time.
+This sundial was made in around the year 1650 and interestingly in September of that year and during the Third English Civil War, in the Battle of Dunbar, Parliamentarian forces under Oliver Cromwell's 'New Model Army' defeated the Scottish army, commanded by David Leslie.
+It was the first major battle of the 1650 invasion of Scotland, which was triggered by Scotland's acceptance of Charles II as king of Britain after the beheading of his father, Charles I in 1649.
+Click here to see my full article which is shown alongside historic high quality images.
 Private collection, Photographed by Lee Borrett.

 DT 2 WIX.jpg